mnabi-paxai/MentorVisa/README.md

 - **Add OpenAI API keys on AI Coach Page**

 - **Try these examples**
+  - What are company policies on PTO?
+  - My team moral is low.
+What to do?

 ## Employee Profiles
  A comprehensive digital profile for each team member, summarizing projects, responsibilities, skills, mentorship history, morale, and more, providing managers with a holistic view of their people.